THE Ford Puma is Ford's best seller in the UK and it also recently became Britain's most popular new car.

 I have sampled just about every version of it since it arrived on the scene back in 2020 and it is still one of my favourite cars.

-It brought something new to the Crossover party and rightly met with huge praise for its style and innovative features.
+It brought something new to the Crossover party when it was launched and it rightly met with huge praise for its style and innovative features.

-Anyone who buys the new Puma is going to find it a great companion because it has bags of style, great looks, is fun to drive, economical to run and very practical.
+That is because it has bags of style, great looks, is fun to drive, economical to run and very practical.

 It also has some neat touches like the pouncing Puma that appears in the dash when you press the starter button or as a puddle light in the dark.

-A smart flat-bottomed steering wheel houses the usual push-button controls while the dashboard layout is typical Ford with a central display screen for connectivity and sat nav but it also comes fitted with a smart 12.5-inch TFT instrument panel and in this Titanium model I sampled a huge amount of equipment.
+A smart steering wheel houses the usual push-button controls while the dashboard layout is typical Ford with a central display screen for connectivity and sat nav but it also comes fitted with a smart TFT instrument cluster and a huge amount of equipment.